in case of looting zombie bears

 Have you ever watched your children take a bath and imagined an earthquake split the ceiling above the tub until a slab of drywall crashed down on top of your children in the bath so they were being crush-drowned right in front of your eyes?
 Have you ever felt that such a scenario was so likely that you immediately purchased a compact jack to store under your bathroom sink?

 Girl.
 Stop.
 You simply do not have the storage space.
 What are you going to do with the trauma kit, 500-gallon emergency water storage bag, and quick-clot that you had under that bathroom sink?

 I hope you’re laughing because I’m laughing, too.
-Outside of my brain, it’s absurd.
+Outside of my brain, most (but not all) of these catastrophes are straight-up absurd.
 How long is the list of things I am trying to prevent through Amazon Prime and prayer?
 It gets longer every day.

 Luckily, I’ve been able to get therapy over the course of my life to help me manage my anxiety, which is chronic but typically manageable without medication.
 I want to share with you some of the things I’ve learned.

 Get therapy if you can.
 My anxiety is manageable with therapy and a mental health regimen… for now.
 But you just never fucking know what’s going to happen.
 Someday I may need chemical assistance rebalancing my brain, and so might you, and all of the tips below are things that I’ve found useful with my particular brand of brain sizzle but are no substitute for profesh assistance, which you deserve.